menu

 Occupations and Workforce

-Goldfield - Dyer is a blue-collar town, with 37.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Goldfield - Dyer is generally considered to be a blue-collar town.
+37.65% of the Goldfield - Dyer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Goldfield - Dyer is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Goldfield - Dyer who work in healthcare suport services (16.14%), farm management occupations (12.96%), and management occupations (7.82%).

 Telecommuters are a relatively large percentage of the workforce: 12.34% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.